41nya/grpc-cpp-sample/README.md

 ...
 [MAKE]    Building protobuf
 checking whether to enable maintainer-specific portions of Makefiles... yes
-configure: error: cannot find install-sh, install.sh, or shtool in ""."" ""./.."" ""./../..""
+configure: error: cannot find install-sh, install.sh, or shtool in "." "./.." "./../.."
 make: *** [/grpc-cpp-sample/grpc/libs/opt/protobuf/libprotobuf.a] Error 1

 ==> Pouring libtool-2.4.6_2.big_sur.bottle.tar.gz
 ==> Caveats
-In order to prevent conflicts with Apple''s own libtool we have prepended a ""g"" so, you have instead: glibtool and glibtoolize.
+In order to prevent conflicts with Apple's own libtool we have prepended a "g" so, you have instead: glibtool and glibtoolize.
 ```